Gordon Greer

 • Older Adult

-Gordon is a licensed clinical social worker at the Pine Rest Forest Hills Clinic.
-His previous professional experience includes work with unhoused and psychiatrically hospitalized people in the Grand Rapids community, and corporate employees from across the country exposed to disruptive workplace events such as fatalities, injuries, layoffs and violent crime.
-Gordon holds a bachelor’s degree in education from Indiana University/Indianapolis and a master’s degree in social work from Western Michigan University.
+Gordon’s previous experience includes case management with unhoused and psychiatrically hospitalized members of the Grand Rapids community, and crisis response with corporate employees from across the country following critical workplace events (e.g. accidents, fatalities, armed robbery, the Las Vegas Mandalay Bay shooting).
+He holds a bachelor’s degree in education from Indiana University–Purdue University Indianapolis (IUPUI) and a master’s degree in social work from Western Michigan University.

 Gordon Greer participates in the Diversity Collective.